loopyengineeringco/Daly2Sofar/README.md

 The Daly needs to be isolated in this case, using a digital isolation IC.
 Opto-coupler's don't work as the signal becomes inverted.
 ESP32 serial can be inverted by software but Daly can't.
-I used a IL716-3E isolator IC and soldered dupont pins to it's legs - it's tiny, it's not easy!
-If you find an isolator IC module that is cheap and works without soldering, please let me know!
+IL716-3E based isolator IC works, as well as the cheap off-the shelf ADUM1201 based modules.

 # ESP32 pin remapping